jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -F
 ```
 Fast downsampling uses approximations and comes at a very small performance degradation, so is not set by default.
 If your device does still struggle, you can try running at a sample rate of 288K (`-s 288K`).
-Reception will be impacted noticably though.
+Reception will be impacted noticeably though.

 That's all there is.
 Below we will dive in some more details.